-The aggregate fees billed to the Company by Deloitte for the fiscal year ended October 31, 2002 for these various services are summarized in the table below.
-Such fees include approximately \$75,000 pursuant to a revised contingency fee structure with Deloitte who was engaged to represent the Company in a tax audit with the IRS that resulted in the recovery of \$2.5 million of income taxes paid in prior years.
-This amount is less than the provision made as of October 31, 2002 because the Company subsequently reached an agreement with Deloitte on a revised contingent fee amount.
+The aggregate fees billed to the Company by Deloitte for the fiscal year ended October 31, 2002 for these various services is summarized in the table below.
+Such fees include a provision of approximately \$550,000 pursuant to a contingency fee structure with Deloitte who was engaged to represent the Company in a tax audit with the IRS that resulted in the recovery of \$2.5 million of income taxes paid in prior years.
+The Company is contesting the amount of the proposed contingent fee and is currently discussing the matter with Deloitte.

-AUDIT FEES: for services rendered for the annual \$248,000 audit of the Company's consolidated financial statements for fiscal 2002 and the quarterly reviews of the financial statements included in the Company's Quarterly reports on Form 10-Q. FINANCIAL INFORMATION SYSTEMS DESIGN AND \$ IMPLEMENTATION FEES ALL OTHER FEES: for tax return preparation, \$352,000 representing the Company in a tax audit with the IRS, tax consulting on the Company's retirement plans and acquisitions, and other non-audit services.
+AUDIT FEES: for services rendered for the annual audit of the Company's consolidated financial statements for fiscal 2002 and the quarterly reviews of the financial statements included in the Company's Quarterly reports on Form 10-Q.

+FINANCIAL INFORMATION SYSTEMS DESIGN AND SIMPLEMENTATION FEES

+ALL OTHER FEES: for tax return preparation, representing the Company in a tax audit with the IRS, tax consulting on the Company's retirement plans and acquisitions, the audit of the HEICO Savings and Investment Plan and other non-audit services.
+The Company is contesting \$550,000 of this amount as further detailed above and is currently discussing the matter with Deloitte & Touche LLP.